 Metal Studs

 Metal studs were the norm in the early years of soccer footwear.
 They are incredibly durable and provide excellent traction on soft surfaces.
-However, the use of metal studs has diminished over time due to safety concerns.
+However, using metal studs has diminished over time due to safety concerns.
 Metal studs can cause severe injuries when players accidentally come into contact with each other, leading to regulations limiting their use in most leagues and tournaments.

 Plastic Studs

 Plastic studs are the most widely used material for soccer boot studs today.
-They offer a good balance between traction and safety, providing excellent grip on both natural and artificial playing surfaces.
-Plastic studs are lightweight, durable, and less likely to cause injuries compared to metal studs.
+They balance traction and safety well, providing excellent grip on both natural and artificial playing surfaces.
+Compared to metal studs, plastic studs are lightweight, durable, and less likely to cause injuries.
 They have become the go-to choice for both professional and casual players.

 Rubber Studs